The Ride-On King: Publication

 At Anime Expo 2019, Sol Press announced that they licensed the series for English publication.
+They released one volume before going defunct.

 Volume list

 Reception

 In the 2019 Next Manga Award, the series ranked ninth in the print manga category.
 In the 2020 edition of the Kono Manga ga Sugoi! guidebook, the series ranked twelfth on the list of the top manga targeted at a male audience.
 Employees of the Japanese bookstore Honya Club ranked the series as the tenth best manga of 2020.

-The series has sold 1.3 million copies.
+The series has over 1.3 million copies in circulation.

 Koiwai from Manga News praised the illustrations and story, especially for its use of the main character quirkiness.
 Faustine Lillaz from Planete BD liked the fight scenes and humor, though she worried that the series would have little overarching plot.
 The columnist for Manga Sanctuary liked the characters and their designs, the action sequences, and the setting, calling it unique among fantasy works.